Who goes to JUMP summer camp?

 When are camp fees due?

 A non-refundable deposit of $150 is required to hold your camp registration.
-Final camp payment is due June 1, 2017.
-Payment received after June 1, 2017 is subject to a $50 late fee.
-Please note, if you register after June 1,2017, the full payment is due at the time of registration, unless otherwise arranged.
+Deadline for final camp payment is posted below.
+Payments received after these dates may be subject to a $50 late fee.
+Please note, if you register for a program after it’s respective payment due date, the full payment is due at the time of registration, unless otherwise arranged.

 What happens if I need a refund?

 You may withdraw from a program prior to the refund deadline.